udityalaad/Sentiment_Analysis_Using_CNN/README.md

     * Since, we have a one-hot-encoded output, hence it makes sense to use Softmax here (which would normalize the output to a network of probability distribution).

     ##### Remaining Configuration:
-    * Number of Epochs = 5: Post epoch=5, we observed that the training accuracy was getting very close to 97-99%; and hence limited the epochs, taking it as a sign of convergence.
+    * <b>Number of Epochs = 5:</b> Post epoch=5, we observed that the training accuracy was getting very close to 97-99%; and hence limited the epochs, taking it as a sign of convergence.
-    * Loss Function = Binary Cross-entropy: Cross-entropy is an ideal loss function to be used, when we have ‘softmax’ at the output layer - returning a one-hot encoded vector.
+    * <b>Loss Function = Binary Cross-entropy:</b> Cross-entropy is an ideal loss function to be used, when we have ‘softmax’ at the output layer - returning a one-hot encoded vector.
 And since, we have only 2 classes, hence we use Binary Cross-entropy as our loss function.
-    * Optimizer = ‘Adam’, with default initial learning rate
+    * <b>Optimizer = ‘Adam’</b>, with default initial learning rate
     * Batch Size = 1024

   <spacer type="vertical" height="4" width="2"></spacer>